-The management fees component of management fees and costs of 0.47% p.a. of the NAV of the Trust is payable to the Responsible Entity of the Trust for managing the assets and overseeing the operations of the Trust.
+The management fees component of management fees and costs of 0.03% p.a. of the NAV of the Trust is payable to the Responsible Entity of the Trust for managing the assets and overseeing the operations of the Trust.
 The management fees component is accrued daily and paid from the Trust monthly in arrears and reflected in the unit price.
-As at the date of the PDS, the management fees component covers certain ordinary expenses such as Responsible Entity fees, investment management fees, custodian fees, and administration and audit fees.
+As at the date of this PDS, the management fees component covers certain ordinary expenses such as Responsible Entity fees, investment management fees, custodian fees, and administration and audit fees.

-The indirect costs and other expenses component of 0.18% p.a. of the NAV of the Trust may include other ordinary expenses of operating the Trust, as well as management fees and costs (if any) arising from interposed vehicles in or through which the Trust invests.
+The indirect costs and other expenses component of 0.99% p.a. of the NAV of the Trust may include other ordinary expenses of operating the Trust, as well as management fees and costs (if any) arising from Interposed Vehicles in or through which the Trust invests and the costs of investing in over-the-counter derivatives to gain investment exposure to assets or implement the Trust's investment strategy.
 The indirect costs and other expenses component is variable and reflected in the unit price of the Trust as the relevant fees and costs are incurred.
 They are borne by investors, but they are not paid to the Responsible Entity or Investment Manager.
-The indirect costs and other expenses component are based on the relevant costs incurred during the financial year ended 30 June 2023.
+The indirect costs and other expenses component is based on the relevant costs incurred during the financial year ended 30 June 2023.